MoOx/moox/content/blog/why-you-should-use-react-native-for-web.md

 components between _React Native for Web_ and _React Native_ for mobile make it
 easier to extend the application to mobile platforms in the future.
-This strategic choice allows for flexibility in future development plans without the need for a complete overhaul of the existing web application.
-You could even use your codebase for Windows or macOS applications using [React Native for Windows and macOS](https://microsoft.github.io/react-native-windows/), a project maintained by Microsoft, used on
+This strategic choice allows for flexibility in future development plans without the need for a complete overhaul of the existing web application, or worst and even more expensive: multiples implementations.
+You could even use your codebase for Windows or macOS applications using
+[React Native for Windows and macOS](https://microsoft.github.io/react-native-windows/), a project maintained by Microsoft, used on
 [huge products like Office or the Windows Xbox app](https://microsoft.github.io/react-native-windows/resources-showcase).